How to Deploy Fonts Using Intune: 3 Ways

 Verify the fonts Installation using IntuneManagementExtension Logs file

-Please note you can uninstall the same fonts which have been deployed using Intune as the font files are contained in .intunewin file.
-As we deployed 4 fonts using our Powershell script and intune Alata-Regular.ttf, Monda-Bold.ttf, Monda-Regular.ttf, Paprika-Regular.ttf, we can uninstall these fonts using below steps:
+You can uninstall the same fonts deployed via Intune because the font files are packaged within the .intunewin file.
+Since four fonts were deployed (Alata-Regular.ttf, Monda-Bold.ttf, Monda-Regular.ttf, and Paprika-Regular.ttf), you can uninstall these fonts by following below steps:

 • Click on Properties under Manage.